 The “exp” value is the DateTime value of the ending time and date that the token expires.

-The “fingerprint” value is the certificate fingerprint of the ACME credentials the SP used to create an account with the STI-CA, as defined in section 6.3.3.
-This shall be in the form as shown in the above example with the algorithm first followed by a space followed by the fingerprint value.
-A certificate fingerprint is a secure one-way hash of the Distinguished Encoding Rules (DER) form of the certificate.
-The fingerprint value consists of the name of the hash function, which shall be ‘SHA-256’ for this specification, followed by the hash value itself.
-The hash value is represented as a sequence of uppercase hexadecimal bytes, separated by colons.
-The number of bytes is defined by the hash function.
+The “fingerprint” value is a hash of the public key of the account key pair that the SP used to create an account with the STI-CA, as defined in section 6.3.3.
+This shall be in the form as shown in the above example with the fingerprint hash algorithm first followed by a space followed by the fingerprint hash value.
+The fingerprint hash value is a secure one-way hash of the Distinguished Encoding Rules (DER) form of the public key.
+For this specification, the hash algorithm shall be ‘SHA-256’..
+The fingerprint hash value is represented as a sequence of uppercase hexadecimal bytes, separated by colons.
+The number of bytes is defined by the fingerprint hash algorithm.

 JSON Web Token Signature